Divyanshu4fx/Reverse-Shell/README.md

-# Remote Shell Access Tool
+# Reverse Remote Shell Access Tool

 This repository contains code for a simple remote shell access tool implemented in Python using sockets.
 The tool consists of two scripts, one for the server-side and one for the client-side.